-Welcome to New York City, a leader in today’s burgeoning global creative economy where visual art—in all of its powerful and everevolving forms—is crucial to the city’s cultural and economic vitality.
-New York has always been a cultural haven, and with art’s recent integration with new media, technology and commerce, New York City, a global hub for all of those sectors, has clearly emerged as the best place to study, practice and work as a serious visual artist.
+Welcome to New York City, a leader in today’s burgeoning global creative economy.
+New York has always been a cultural haven, and art is crucial to the city’s cultural and economic vitality.
+As a global hub for new media, technology and commerce, New York City remains the best place to study, practice and work as a creative professional.